JetBrains/Qodana/topics/gitlab.md

          - qodana
 ```

-To provide extra data to your report, you can use these variables:
+To provide additional data, you can use these variables:

 * `QODANA_REMOTE_URL`
 * `QODANA_BRANCH`